11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 Add professional-looking production value to your video with this full-frame, wide-angle lens.

-The high aperture is perfect for shooting in low light conditions, and the constant f1.8 will make a dramatic difference when working with depth of field.
+The high aperture is perfect for shooting in low-light conditions, and the constant f1.8 will dramatically affect the depth of field.

 Shoot up close action sequences or work creativity by zooming in on faces!